Double jump phase transition in a soliton cellular automaton: Top soliton lengths in the subcritical regime

-We will find the more general statement of Theorem \ref{sub_thm} useful in Section \ref{section:Supercritical}.
-Roughly speaking, we proceed by showing that the Harris walk $\left\{H_{k}\right\}_{k=0}^{\infty}$ has $\Theta(n)$ excursions by time $n$.
+This subsection is devoted to proving Lemma \ref{lemma:limit_excursion_heights}.
+Roughly speaking, we proceed by showing that the Harris walk has $\Theta(n)$ excursions by time $n$.
 By relating the excursion heights to a gambler's ruin problem, we argue that their distribution has an exponential tail.
-Taking the maximum over the $\Theta(n)$ excursions shows that the law of $\lambda_{1}(n)$ is approximated by a Gumbel distribution after scaling appropriately.
-To treat the $j>1$ case, we appeal to the hill-flattening procedure described in Subsection \ref{subsection:Youngdiagram_construction}.
+Taking the maximum over the $\Theta(n)$ excursions shows that the law of $h_{1}(n)$ is approximated by a Gumbel distribution after scaling appropriately.
+The other order statistics are handled similarly.

 To begin, set $\tau_{1}=0$ and for $k>1$, define $\tau_{k}=\inf\{j>\tau_{k-1} \st H_{j}=0\}$ to be the time of the $k^{\text{th}}$ visit to $0$.
 Thus $\tau_{k}$ is the beginning of the $k^{\text{th}}$ excursion above the $x$-axis, and $\tau_{k+1}$ is the end of the $k^{\text{th}}$ such excursion.
 (In this section, if the random walk stays at $0$, this counts as an excursion of height $0$.)
 Let